 If the iterator construct is surrounded by beginLoad and endLoad or beginTransaction and commitTransaction instruction pairs, the locking behavior becomes like that of the foreach instruction without the discreteLock option.
-This is because when in transaction state or load state, all transaction duration locks are held until the next endLoad instruction or the commitTransaction and abortTransaction instruction pair.
+This is because when in transaction state or load state, all transaction duration locks are held until the next endLoad, commitTransaction, or abortTransaction instruction.